Optical quantum memory for noble-gas spins based on spin-exchange collisions: Protocols for light storage

 In Appendix \ref{sec:alkali_memory}, we review the process of light storage onto and retrieval from alkali spins, following Ref.~\citep{Gorshkov1}.
 The maximal efficiency of the process $\hat{\mathcal{E}}_{\text{in}}\rightarrow\hat{\mathcal{S}}$ is given in Eq.~(\ref{eq:3-level-efficiency}) for a general pulse shape and optimally shaped control.
-For the particular case of exponentially-shaped signal, a square control pulse with a constant value of $\gamma_{\Omega}=1/T+\gamma_{\text{s}}$ maximizes the storage efficiency, which reads
+For the particular case of exponentially-shaped signal we consider here, a square control pulse with a constant value of $\gamma_{\Omega}=1/T+\gamma_{\text{s}}$ maximizes the storage efficiency, which reads

-This matches the optimal efficiency we find numerically for this storage process in the sequential regime.
-Note that, for a general pulse shape of characteristic duration $T$ and characteristic bandwidth $1/T$, Eq.~(\ref{eq:Storage-efficiency-alkali}) provides a rough estimate for the storage efficiency.

-\subsection{Storage stage 2: $\hat{\mathcal{\boldsymbol{S}}}\rightarrow\hat{\mathcal{\boldsymbol{K}}}$}
+\subsubsection{Storage stage 2: $\hat{\mathcal{\boldsymbol{S}}}\rightarrow\hat{\mathcal{\boldsymbol{K}}}$}

-In the second stage, as shown in Fig.~\ref{fig:fast_Storage}, the control field is turned off ($\Omega=0$), and the excitation is coherently transferred from the alkali to the noble-gas spins $\hat{\mathcal{S}}(T)\rightarrow\hat{\mathcal{K}}(T')$ via the spin-exchange interaction.
-In general, the dynamics of spin-exchange in the presence of diffusion is multi-mode \citep{Firstenberg-Weak-collisions,Diffusion-arxiv}, and we present the complete multi-mode calculation in Appendix \ref{sec:multi-mode-sequential}.
-Here we present the approximated dynamics for the uniform modes.
-This solution is accurate for anti-relaxation coated cells \citep{Diffusion-arxiv}.
+In the second stage, as shown in Fig.~\ref{fig:fast_Storage}, the control field is turned off ($\Omega=0$), and the excitation is coherently transferred from the alkali to the noble-gas spins $\hat{\mathcal{S}}(0)\rightarrow\hat{\mathcal{K}}(T')$ via the spin-exchange interaction. {In general, the dynamics of spin-exchange in the presence of diffusion is multi-mode, due to thermal motion of the atoms during the exchange process \citep{Firstenberg-Weak-collisions,CollectiveSpinStatesThermalDynamics}, and we present the complete multi-mode calculation in Appendix \ref{sec:multi-mode-sequential}.} Here we present the approximated dynamics for the uniform modes.
+This solution is accurate for anti-relaxation coated cells \citep{CollectiveSpinStatesThermalDynamics}.